-As Senior Vice President of Marketing at Warner Music/ADA, and her role of Vice President at Universal Motown, a part of her job involved creating and developing the ‘right’ image for new and established artists.
-From hair, make-up and wardrobe to media training and stage presence, she was responsible for helping create the overall look, as well as the art of interacting authentically with fans and other artists to managers and senior executives.
+As Senior Vice President of Marketing at Warner Music/ADA, and her role of Vice President of Marketing at Universal Motown, her job involved developing the brand image for new and established artists.
+From hair, make-up and wardrobe to media training and stage presence, she was responsible for helping create the overall brand image for a roster of artists.

 As a mentor to college students and young professionals, her innate ability to connect on a personal level while simultaneously challenging and empowering her mentees has created life long relationships built on trust and mutual respect.
-She’s proudly watched and admired many of her mentees develop from hopeful high school and college graduates to young, ambitious and grounded executives holding executive positions domestic and globally.
+She’s proudly continues to actively support and watch her mentees develop from hopeful high school and college graduates to young, ambitious and grounded executives holding executive positions domestic and globally.

 She serves on Savannah State University’s Journalism and Mass Communications Advisory Board and the College of Business Administration’s Center for the Advancement of Creativity and Entrepreneurship.
-As Adjunct Professor, teaching Strategic Writing, Advertising, Public Relations, Project and Crisis Management, her students are exposed to the same private and customized training she provides to seasoned executives, politicians, children of celebrities and young professionals.
-She serves as guest speaker for various women’s empowerment, leadership, entrepreneurship and youth oriented workshops and organizations.
+As Adjunct Professor, teaching Strategic Writing, Advertising, Public Relations, Project and Crisis Management, she exposed the same private and customized training strategies she provides to seasoned executives, politicians, children of celebrities and young professionals.
+She continues to serve as guest speaker for various women’s empowerment, leadership, entrepreneurship and youth oriented workshops and organizations.

+In 2019 and 2011, she was awarded the Southern Regional Press Institute Career Achievement Award, and listed among New York City’s top twenty-five most powerful women in philanthropy, music, fashion, STEM and the arts by Black Enterprise.com.
 Fox has earned a list of outstanding credentials during her career, with features in Billboard, Ebony, Essence, Vibe, Sister2Sister, The Tavis Smiley Show, Fox News, and several local NBC and ABC affiliates to name a few.
-In 2011, she was awarded the Southern Regional Press Institute Career Achievement Award, and listed among New York City’s top twenty-five most powerful women in philanthropy, music, fashion, STEM and the arts by Black Enterprise.com.